 Singers and Musicians

-Every Thursday in August, as per normal, is a Singers' and Musicians' Night - a chance for anyone to come along and sing a song or play a tune or just listen.
+A chance to sing a song or play a tune or just listen.
+Entry free.